 As of 15 July 2020, district courts in Delhi were still shut.
-The initial set of instructions issued by the High Court of Delhi on 13 March 2020 dispensed with party presence and allowed for the liberal grant of adjournments.
+The initial set of instructions issued by the High Court of Delhi on 13 March 2020 dispensed with party presence and allowed for the liberal graph adjournments.
 Only urgent cases were to be heard.
-Urgent matters comprised bail, urgent stay/injunction.
-Remand cases were heard by judicial officers who were deputed in the respective jails.28
+Urgent matters comprised by gent stay/injunction.
+Remand cases were heard by judicial officers who were deputed in the respective jails.

-On 16 May 2020, the High Court of Delhi issued a direction to focus on listing other cases alongside urgent matters.
-These included domestic violence, rent control, cases where accused is in judicial custody, cases that have been pending for more than ten years, and cases ready for final hearing.
+On 16 May 2020, the High Court of Delhi issued a direction to focus of the cases alongside urgent matters.
+These included domestic violence, rent word, cases where accused is in judicial custody, cases that have been pending for more than ten years, and cases ready for final hearing.
 These cases were to be heard only online.
-From 16 June 2020 onwards, all the subordinate courts heard urgent cases online, excluding cases where evidence was to be recorded.29
+From 16 June 2020 onwards, all the subordinate courts heard urgent cases online, excluding cases where evidence was to be recorded.